Loading...

 Environmental Impact of 3D Printing vs Water Transfer Printing

-As sustainability becomes a top priority in cosmetics, choosing an eco-friendly printing method11 for packaging is essential.
+As sustainability becomes a top priority in cosmetics, choosing an eco-friendly printing method for packaging is essential.
 But how do 3D printing and water transfer printing measure up in terms of environmental impact?

 Water transfer printing is generally considered more eco-friendly due to reduced material waste, while 3D printing, though customizable, can produce more waste and require more energy, affecting its environmental footprint.